Covid 19 coronavirus: Health Minister David Clark flouts his own Government's lockdown advice

-Health Minister David Clark has flouted the Government's advice to exercise locally after confirming he drove to a park to do some mountainbiking today.
+Health Minister David Clark has flouted the Government's advice to exercise locally after confirming he drove to a park to go mountain biking today.

-Clark was nabbed after parking his signwritten van at the car park and it was spotted by someone who dobbed him in to media.
+Clark was nabbed after parking his signwritten van at the car park - 2.3km from his Dunedin home - and it was spotted by someone who dobbed him in to media.

 A Toyota Hiace van, emblazoned with Clark's face, was snapped parked near Signal Hill Lookout earlier today.